Zaprogramiacz/MobileDevDiary/content/posts/combine-flatmap-map-switchtolatest-demystifed/index.md

 In the above example, we map `Int` values received from the upstream to `String` values and then we print them in the `receiveValue` closure.

-Easy right?
+Easy, right?
 Let's jump to `flatMap` then!

 ### flatMap